dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 `block`, `building`, `address` contains too many categories.
 This might cause overfitting or computational issues then we will not be using those variables.

 Perhaps the most useful feature we can use here is `flat_type`.
-The possible values are:
+The possible values are: `2 ROOM` , `3 ROOM`, `4 ROOM`, `5 ROOM`, `Executive`, `Multi-generationl`.
-- 2 ROOM
-- 3 ROOM
-- 4 ROOM
-- 5 ROOM
-- Executive
-- Multi-generationla

 There are a few ways to deal with this data.
 For simplicity, I will convert them to number of rooms so we can have a nice numeric value.

 ```python